Board of Governors 2018-2019

 John Honderich, BA, LLB

 John Honderich is currently the Chair of the Board of Torstar and Chair of the Torstar Voting Trust.
 He has served as Special Advisor to the Premier of Ontario on the future of the Greater Toronto Area and Creative Cities and also on the Attorney General’s panel on Justice and the Media from January 2005 to December 2006.
 Mr. Honderich served as the Toronto Mayor’s Special Ambassador on Urban Issues from May 2004 to February 2006.
 He served as Publisher of the Toronto Star from 1994 until May 2004.
 Prior to his appointment as Publisher, Mr. Honderich was Editor of the Toronto Star from 1988-1994.
-Mr. Honderich joined Seneca’s Board of Governors on September 1, 2013.
+Mr. Honderich began his newspaper career with the Ottawa Citizen before joining the Toronto Star in 1976 as a reporter.
+He eventually became brief of the Toronto Star's Ottawa Bureau and later chief of the Washington Bureau.
+After serving as Deputy Editor, he was appointed Business Editor of the Toronto Star in May 1984.
+In 1986, he moved to London, England, to study at the London School of Economics.
+At the same time, he wrote Arctic Imperative, published in 1987 by the University of Toronto Press, which outlined the dangers threatening Canada's North.
+Mr. Honderich graduated from the University of Toronto with a B.A. in Political Science and Economics (1968) and an LL.B.
+(1971).
+Mr. Honderich was appointed as a member of the Order of Canada in 2004 and member of the Order of Ontario in 2006.
+In 2014, he was inducted into the Canadian News Hall of Fame.
+Mr. Honderich joined Seneca’s Board of Governors on Sept.
+1, 2013.

 Warren Jestin, MA, PhD